 - There may be false-positive Zika antibody tests (cross-reactions with dengue, West Nile, and yellow fever viruses or yellow fever and Japanese encephalitis vaccines).

-- When Zika virus arrives in the U.S. and resides in our mosquitoes, childbearing age, sexually active women will need to,
+- Since Zika virus has arrived in the U.S. and resides in our mosquitoes in the South, childbearing age, sexually active women need to,

-- Practice strict mosquito bite avoidance and arrange their homes for this.
+- Practice strict mosquito bite avoidance (repellents) and arrange their homes for this.

 - Time pregnancy to maximally avoid mosquito season.